-The most important methods are covered.
+In this module, students study the most important methods.
 Response time (RT) is used to measure the duration of processes and is combined with all other methods.
 RT-based models are strong, but a limitation is that RT is only the sum of the underlying processes.

 Measuring electrical brain activities with Electro- and Magnetoencephalography (EEG / MEG) during the processing of stimuli gives an accurate image of the duration of the involved brain processes.
 A disadvantage is that it is often difficult to determine the source of activity in the brain.
-Other methods are sensitive for relatively slow metabolic processes that result from brain activity and give a more accurate view of the location of activity in the brain.
-These methods are in turn more insensitive to the exact duration.
+Other methods are sensitive to relatively slow metabolic processes that result from brain activity and give a more accurate view of the location of activity in the brain.
+These methods are in turn less sensitive to the exact duration.
 Functional Magnetic Resonance Imaging (fMRI) and Positron Emission Tomography (PET) will be covered.